 “International Archaeology Day is a celebration of archaeology and the thrill of discovery.
 Every October the AIA and archaeological organisations across the United States, Canada, and abroad present archaeological programs and activities for people of all ages and interests.
 Whether it is a family-friendly archaeology fair, a guided tour of a local archaeological site, a simulated dig, a lecture or a classroom visit from an archaeologist, the interactive, hands-on International Archaeology Day programs provide the chance to indulge your inner Indiana Jones.”

-1. To update the archaeological site database and associated mapping for known archaeological sites in London
+1. Update the archaeological site database and associated mapping for known archaeological sites in London,

-3. Review current federal, provincial, and municipal planning and management guidelines
+3. Review current federal, provincial, and municipal planning and management guidelines, and

 4. Develop an implementation framework for responsible municipal stewardship and management of archaeological resources in the city.